Yandex Cloud

 You can use the following special characters in cron expressions:

-• *: Select all values in the field.
+• *: Selects all values in the field.

-The * character in the Minutes field: The trigger starts every minute.
+* in the Minutes field: Trigger fires every minute.

-• ?: Select any field value.
-You can't fill Day of month and Day of week at the same time.
-If you entered a value in one of these fields, enter ? in the other field.
+• ?: Selects any field value.
+You cannot specify Day of month and Day of week at the same time.
+If you have entered a value in one of these fields, put ? in the other one.

-10 in Day of month and ? in Day of week: The trigger is launched every 10th day of the month.
+10 in Day of month and ? in Day of week: Trigger fires on the 10th day of each month.

-MON,WED,FRI in the Day of week field: the trigger runs on Monday, Wednesday, and Friday.
+MON,WED,FRI in Day of week: Trigger fires on Monday, Wednesday, and Friday.

-• L: This character functions differently in the two fields where it's used:
+• L: This character has different meanings in the two fields it is valid for:

 • In the Day of month field, it means the last day of the month.